 The second generation debuted with a new interior and exterior design and a new engine.
 All in all, the second generation was more powerful with better construction.

 The new suspension and new steel frame improved the Silverado’s aerodynamics and made it tougher.
 The 2007 Silverado 1500 featured a 5.3-liter, V8 engine with 315 hp and 338 ft. lbs. of torque.

 The exterior facelift included a broad face and boxy design with a larger grille.
 The interior was redesigned to be more comfortable and spacious (with a higher interior storage capacity) than previous models.
 The top-of-the-line LTZ trim offered a more luxurious appearance, with a unique instrument panel and a large-capacity center console.

-In its first year, the second generation Silverado received top accolades in the auto industry, winning Motor Trend’s Truck of the Year and the North American Truck of the Year awards.
-This generation lasted until 2014, again with third generation models introduced the previous year.
+In its first year, the second generation Silverado received top accolades in the auto industry, winning Motor Trend’s Truck of the Year awards and t North American Truck of the Year awards.
+This generation lasted until 2014, again with third-generation models introduced the previous year.

 Third Generation (2014–2018)

 Bigger, stronger, and more innovative.
 This generation of Chevy Silverados featured more powerful and more efficient engines and debuted the CornerStep rear bumper.
 The third generation light-duty Silverado models debuted in mid-2013 and were released for the 2014 model year, with the new heavy-duty lineup debuting for the 2015 model year.